-Human activities are driving a rapid increase in atmospheric carbon dioxide (CO2), resulting in elevated global temperatures and ocean acidification.
-Elevated temperature and decreased seawater pH can impact several important processes in marine organisms including calcification rates, metabolic physiology, and indirect impacts via qualitative and/or quantitative changes in food source.
-Through field and laboratory experiments, we investigate organismal response to individual and synergistic changes in temperature and seawater pH.
-We are also interested in utilizing ocean observing technologies (AUVs, moorings, sensor development) to determine natural environmental variability near organism habitats that will provide a framework to better study organism response and design more realistic experiments.
+Acidification can impact several important processes in marine organisms including rates of calcification (building external structures), metabolic physiology, reproduction and development, and indirect impacts through qualitative and/or quantitative changes in food source.
+Through laboratory and field experiments, we investigate organismal response to individual and synergistic changes in temperature and seawater pH.